-On July 5 1969, The Rolling Stones played Hyde Park in London.
-Brian Jones, guitarist and co-founder of the band, had drowned in his swimming pool just two days previously, and before the concert started Mick Jagger said:
+On July 5 1969, The Rolling Stones played a free concert in London’s Hyde Park.
+Brian Jones, the band’s guitarist and co-founder, had drowned in his swimming pool just two days previously.Before the concert started Mick Jagger said:

 Cool it for a minute because I would really like to say something about Brian.
 I don’t know how to do this thing, but I’m going to try…I’m just going to say something that was written by Shelley…